jandie1505/CloudPermissionWhitelist/README.md

 ## Overview
 This plugin is a permission whitelist for CloudNet.
 When installed, it restricts access to servers (services).
 Only players with the task-specific permission or wildcard permission can join.

 If you install the plugin, you don't need to configure it.
 It works out of the box.
-But there is a configuration.
+But there is a configuration if you need it (you should also copy the config into your template, else the update notifications won't work).

 Admins can allow specific players to join a server without the permission or disable the protection of a server for all players via a command.
 ## Installation